James Woods: 1990–1999: Established actor

 In Rob Reiner's film Ghosts of Mississippi (1996), Woods appeared alongside Alec Baldwin and Whoopi Goldberg.
 He portrayed Byron De La Beckwith, a white supremacist who assassinated civil rights leader Medgar Evers in 1963.
 The film was not a box-office success and received mixed reviews, earning a critics' review of 43% on Rotten Tomatoes.
-Some critics, however, praised Woods' performance.
+However, some critics praised Woods' performance.
 Janet Maslin, in her New York Times review, states, "Woods's performance as the hateful old reprobate Beckwith is the film's chief sign of life".
 The Los Angeles Times published an article titled "James Woods is So Good at Being Bad".
 In the articles it describes Woods having aggressively lobbied director Rob Reiner for the role, which Reiner originally intended for an actor in his 70s, like Paul Newman.

 "Beckwith's Mississippi accent, which Woods perfected by watching tapes and working with an accent coach, helped him distance himself from the character.
 'I imagined I was speaking a foreign language'."
 Woods earned a Golden Globe nomination as well as his second Oscar nomination for Best Supporting Actor.

 Woods would later voice Hades in the Disney Animated film, Hercules (1997), where he received critical praise.
 Critic Roger Ebert described Woods' performance as full of "diabolical glee" and compared his performance of "verbal inventiveness" to that of Robin Williams in Aladdin.
 Janet Maslin of The New York Times also praised Woods' performance remarking "Woods shows off the full verve of an edgy Scarfe villain".

-He reprised the role of Hades again in the television series of the same name, where he won a Daytime Emmy Award in 2000 for his work in season 2, and in the Kingdom Hearts video game series.
-Woods appeared in Sofia Coppola's directorial debut The Virgin Suicides (1999) alongside Kirsten Dunst, Josh Hartnett, and Kathleen Turner.
+He reprised the role of Hades again in the television series of the same name (where he won a Daytime Emmy Award in 2000 for his work in season 2), as well as in House of Mouse (2001–2003), the Kingdom Hearts video game series, Disney Speedstorm (2023), and Once Upon a Studio (2023).
+Woods appeared in Sofia Coppola's directorial debut The Virgin Suicides (1999) alongside Kirsten Dunst, Josh Hartnett and Kathleen Turner.
 The film premiered at the 1999 Cannes Film Festival to a largely positive critical reception.